Mexico Invest Free shortlist

-Mexico SAT Rental Registration for Foreign Property Owners
+SAT Rental Registration Mexico: Foreign Owner Steps

-By Mexico Invest Editorial · Updated June 14, 2026 · 15 min read
+By Mexico Invest Editorial · Updated July 12, 2026 · 15 min read

 Quick answer: Foreign property owners renting out their Mexico property, whether through Airbnb, a property management company, or direct long-term leases, are generating Mexican-source income that is subject to Mexican tax registration and reporting requirements.
 SAT, Mexico’s federal tax authority, has significantly expanded its data collection from rental platforms, making informal non-registration an increasingly risky approach.
 This guide explains who must register, how the process works, and what ongoing obligations apply.

 For the RFC registration process specifically, see Getting an RFC Tax ID as a Non-Resident.
 For the IVA dimension of short-term rentals, see VAT on Mexico Property Rental.
+For Airbnb platform withholding tiers in 2026, see SAT Airbnb Withholding Mexico.
+For Quintana Roo ISH municipal registration, see Quintana Roo Lodging Tax Registration.

 Who must register for rental income with SAT